nfrechette/rtm/docs/types_supported.md

 ## Vector 4D

 Lower dimensions vectors will not be supported with proper types but functions can support them with an appropriate suffix (e.g. *vector_dot3(..)*).
 If no suffix is specified, functions operate on the full width of the vector.
-When a function operates on a reduce number of SIMD lanes, the extra unused lanes will have undefined values.
+When a function operates on a reduced number of SIMD lanes, the extra unused lanes will have undefined values.

 *Vectors are row vectors in RTM and thus multiply on the left of matrices.*

+## Mask 4D

+A comparison mask used by vector selection/blending.
+Each SIMD lane consists of all ones (true) or zeroes (false) depending on the condition.

 ## Quaternion